The Science of Spectral Dreams: Why Your Brain Paints in Color

 The Rainbow as an Emotional Bridge: Reconciling Your Inner Worlds

 In the secret language of your nights, I have always seen the rainbow as a bridge.
-It is a structure made of light that connects two lands within tu that usually do not speak to one another: your social self—the one who manages your career, your chores, and your public face—and your deep self—the one that houses your wildest desires and most ancient fears.
+It is a structure made of light that connects two lands within you that usually do not speak to one another: your social self—the one who manages your career, your chores, and your public face—and your deep self—the one that houses your wildest desires and most ancient fears.

 If tu catch a glimpse of this colorful arc, it means tu are in the process of reconciling opposites within yourself.
 It is a promise tu make to yourself: the promise to no longer let your emotions divide tu.
-It’s a bit like when tu find yourself Dreaming of Stars; tu are looking for direction in the vastness.
+It’s a bit like when tu find yourself stars; tu are looking for direction in the vastness.
 However, the rainbow tells tu that the direction is already there, born from your own internal weather.

 ---